TkachenkoArtem/SimpleSwitcher/README.md

 Simple Switcher allows you to override the Caps Lock key into a special function key.
 Thus, you can disable CapsLock, or use it to call one of the functions of the program.
 CapsLock functionality will be accessible by pressing "Ctrl + CapsLock".

 #### Work in the programs launched by the Administrator
-If the Simple Switcher is used in Windows with included UAC, it is possible to specify whether or not to work in the programs launched by the Administrator.
+If the Simple Switcher is used in Windows with enabled UAC, it is possible to specify whether or not to work in the programs launched by the Administrator.

 #### Lightness
 The Simple Switcher is not used automatic switching - only hotkey.
 No sound, useful tips, updates and other cars.
 Minimum functionality.
 Maxim performance.
 No extra lib.
 Only pure WinAPI.